 The irradiance (W/cm²) produced by UV LED light sources increases consistently year over year because of advancements in both diode and lamp technology.
-Today, UV LED is available at effective outputs higher than those offered by traditional UV curing lamp technologies.
+Today, UV LED is available at effective outputs higher than those offered by traditional UV lamp technologies.
 UV LED lamp systems produce enough power to conquer a wide range of applications.

 LEDs are solid state devices (diodes) that emit energy in the form of light when an electrical current passes through them in the forward biased direction.
 The wavelength of the emitted light depends on the material from which the diode is made, with each material emitting light in a very narrow waveband that is almost monochromatic.